kube-HPC/hkube/core/api-server/README.md

 }]
 ```

-*The order of the nodes in this list is not relevant*
+*The order the nodes are written does not relevant*

 Each node has three properties.
 - **nodeName**: the node unique identifier in the current pipeline.